Black-capped chickadee: Breeding

 Black-capped chickadees start to form breeding pairs in the late fall and into the winter.
 In the spring, the winter flocks will disperse into the constituent pairs.
 They are largely monogamous during this time, although occasionally males are observed mating with multiple females.
 Females prefer dominant males, and greater reproductive success is closely related to the higher ranking of the male.

 The black-capped chickadee nests in tree cavities 1–7 m above ground.
 The pair either excavates the hole together, uses a natural cavity, or reuses an old woodpecker nest.
 This species will also nest in a nest box.
+There are at least two cases where chickadees have reused an open cup nest of another species.
 Nest sites are typically chosen by females, but excavation of the cavity is done by both sexes.
 The nest itself is built by the female only and consists of a base of coarse material such as moss or bark strips, and lining of finer material such as mammal hair.
 The nesting season is from late April through June, with higher-ranking females nesting before lower ranking ones.
 Eggs are white, with fine reddish brown dots that are concentrated at the larger end.
 On average, eggs are 1.52 × 1.22 cm, and there are usually six to eight eggs.
 Incubation lasts 11–14 days and is by the female only; the male feeds her during this time.
 If an unusual disturbance occurs at the nest entrance, the incubating female may utter an explosive hiss like that of a snake, a probable adaptation to discourage nest predators.